Large osteochondral fragments can be reattached with resorbable pins.

 Only controlled range of motion, without forced movements, is permitted for 4-6 weeks postoperatively.

 Full weight bearing is permitted after wound healing.

 Swimming can be allowed as soon as partial weight bearing is permitted.
-Contact sports should be avoided for at least six months.

 X-rays are generally taken immediately after the surgery and at 6 and 12 weeks.